department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 ### Code & content considerations

-The pattern has baked-in error and validation messages for:
+* **Use the built in error and validation messages**.
   * Successful editing of an item
   * Successful removal of an item
   * When the maximum number of items have been added
   * When all items in a required loop have been removed
   * When a user wants to cancel adding an item mid-flow

-The pattern also has baked-in patterns for using the same word for adding an item on question pages, summary cards, and edit pages.
-For example:
+* **Use the built in functionality for using the same word for adding an item on question pages, summary cards, and edit pages.** For example:
   * Do you want to add another [dependent]?
   * Review your [dependents]
   * Remove a [dependent]
   * You have added the maximum number of [dependents]
 * **If at least one item is required, use hint text to let users know.** The pattern must indicate to users that at least one item is required.
 If all items are removed, return users to the first page of the loop to gather information.
 * **If there are a maximum number of items, make this clear to the user.** You can use hint text to do this.
 Also, after the user has entered the maximum number allowed the pattern removes the "add another" question, and displays a warning instructing the user that they have entered the maximum allowed and they can either edit, or remove a card if they need to add more information.